lspohle/PRIVATE_a_little_valentine/README.md

 <a name="6"></a>
 # [Implementation](#6)
 - Ready to challenge youself?
 Find your love!
 Run the following command whenever and wherever you wish to play *A Little Valentine*.
 Select a different map by replacing `map2.ber` by the map of your choice.
 Take a look at the them in [maps](https://github.com/lspohle/PRIVATE_a_little_valentine/tree/main/maps).
 Choose the player you identify most with - either woman, man or other.
-Last but not least, choose an image that shall represent your loved.
+Last but not least: choose an image that shall represent your loved one.

        alv ../maps/map2.ber W M